Oorlogskloof Nature Reserve: Fish

-The following fish species can be found on the river in the reserve: Clanwilliam yellowfish, Clanwilliam sandfish, chubbyhead barb, and sawfin.
 There are also the unwanted local species of banded tilapia, and alien bass and bluegill sunfish, which pose a major threat to the endemic fish found in the reserve.
 Freshwater mussels can also be found in pools in the reserve.

+Trails

+There are a couple of day and overnight trails (that take 4-5 days to complete), totalling 146 km in length, with 10 log cabins.